utsavlamichhane/mbX_0.2.0_officaial_CRAN_version/README.md

 Thank you for more than 1000s package download  (mbX_0.1.3)!

-This is the officail repo for the new version of our package, with added ezstat function.
+This is the official repo for the new version of our package, with added ezstat function.

 Happy coding !!